FFTYYY/mouseless/README.md

 **Move Elements with Keys**

-Simulate "drag and move" behavior using arrow keys
+Simulate "drag and move" behavior with arrow keys.

 ```javascript
 function MyComponent(){